Mifa celebrates its 50th anniversary! Read more >

 • Weldability: good

-The 6061 is an alloy commonly used in the United States.
-It has very good mechanical properties, but lacks the same surface properties and is more difficult to extrude than the other 6xxx variants.
-Slightly stronger than many other 6xxx variants (strength is between 6005 and 6082).
+The 6061 alloy is commonly used in the United States.
+It has excellent mechanical properties but compromises somewhat on surface finish and is more difficult to extrude than other 6xxx variants.
+It has a higher strength than many other 6xxx variants, with strength lying between that of the 6005 and 6082 alloys.

 • Formability: good